woctezuma/sample-steam-reviews/README.md

 ## Usage

-### Download Steam reviews for Artifact and for the top 100 most played games in the past 4 weeks
+### Download Steam reviews for Artifact, and for the top 100 most played games in the past 4 weeks

 ```
 python download_review_data.py